oleksandr-guzenko/MERN-react-next.js/server/README.md

 ## Technologies

 - <div align="justify">
-    We must have <a href="https://nodejs.org/es/">Npm and NodeJs</a> installed, optionally and for ease when executing our application, <a href="https://www.docker.com/">Docker</a> and <a href="https://docs.docker.com/compose/install/">docker-compose</a> could be installed with which we will encapsulate our server within virtual containers.
+    We must have <a href="https://nodejs.org/es/" target="_blank">Npm and NodeJs</a> installed, optionally and for ease when executing our application, <a href="https://www.docker.com/" target="_blank">Docker</a> and <a href="https://docs.docker.com/compose/install/" target="_blank">docker-compose</a> could be installed with which we will encapsulate our server within virtual containers.
   </div>

 ## Installation for development with docker-compose (Recommended)